Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 development on your own, you can use the same techniques we've been using so far.
-Find potentially interesting inputs, locate the code that manages them using function names, hardcoded strings, etc. and try to trigger a malfunction seinding an unexpected inpt.
+Find potentially interesting inputs, locate the code that manages them using function names, hardcoded strings, etc. and try to trigger a malfunction sending an unexpected input.
 If we find an improperly handled string, we might have an exploitable bug.

 Once we've located the piece of disassembled code we're going to attack, we're